awinograd/jquery-carousel/README.md

 The carousel is implemented using solely jQuery and CSS.
 There are no images.
 The provided CSS can serve as a finished product or a boilerplate for customization.
 There are some styles that are required to not look broken, but many are just there for extra aesthetics.

+The CSS was originally written using LESS.
+Both the .less and .css files are in the src/ directory.

 All you have to do in order to use it is link to the js and css files as you normally would and call:

 ```